JacobPaxton/data_science_notes/notes_v2.md

 ## Jupyter Notebook
 - Excellent interface for iPython with easy-to-use UI
+- Command mode for cell operations, edit mode for editing lines
+- Command mode: dd for cell deletion, y for code cell, m for markdown cell
+- Edit mode: TAB for autocomplete of methods/variables/filenames, Shift TAB for full context at cursor location
+- Edit mode: Split cell into two cells at cursor with option shift -
+- Hold option and left click to drag multi-line cursor

 ## Excel & Google Sheets
 - Call a function in a cell: =function_name_all_caps()